 Application Fee

-Review current requirements, exam details, renewal cycle, and salary outlook for emergency medical technician in Massachusetts, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for emergency medical technician in Massachusetts, including See agency and board contact links.

 Exam Requirement